Do cacti need direct sunlight to grow and thrive? The answer is not as simple as it may seem.

 If your plant shows similar signs, gradually move it into less intense light conditions over a few days.

-It may take a week or two for your plant to recover fully, but do not leave it out in direct sunlight until its tissues are completely healed.
+It may take a week or two for your cactus to recover fully but do not leave it in direct sunlight until its tissues completely healed.

-When moving it into indirect sunlight again, make sure that the plant is shaded from the sun for at least a few hours per day.
+When moving it into indirect sunlight again, ensure the cactus is shaded from the sun for at least a few hours daily.

 On the other hand, when a cactus does not get enough sunlight, it will be weak and unhealthy.